 Your hematocrit.
 Monitor your hematocrit, is number three, very closely during the first six to eight months.
 Hematocrit is the proportion of the blood, the blood volume, that is made up of red blood cells.
 Testosterone replacement increases the production of red blood cells, which is a good thing if you have anemia.
 However, overproduction of red blood cells and an increase of hematocrit obviously, can increase the viscosity of the blood, and that can lead to cardiovascular risks and events.
 So, doctors pretty much monitor this parameter using a very cheap panel called the CBC, the cells and chemistry, cell count and chemistry profile.
 Very cheap.
 I think you can buy it on discountedlabs.com for $29, and that includes hematocrit.
 As your hematocrit starts climbing up closer to 52, it is time for you to go and donate blood at a blood center.
 What I'm seeing, I'm seeing a few problems there.
 I'm seeing men waiting too long so they get to 53, 54 in hematocrit and they get rejected for donations because the Red Cross and different blood centers have a limit of 53.
 So do not wait too long, otherwise you are not going to be able to donate blood for free.

-If you do wait that long and your hematocrit is 53, 54, 55, whatever.
+If you do wait that long and your hematocrit is 53, 54, 55, whatever,.
 I've seen guys walking around with a 65, which is crazy.
 That's when doctors don't monitor that.
 Very upsetting.
-Anyways, if you get to those high levels, you're rejected from the nation and you will need an order from your doctor, like a prescription.
-Your doctor calls in any blood center and you may have to pay for the ... it's called a therapeutic phlebotomy.
+Anyway, if you get to those high levels, you're rejected by the nation and you will need an order from your doctor, like a prescription.
+Your doctor calls in any blood center and you may have to pay for the phlebotomy.
+It's called a therapeutic phlebotomy.
 You would probably have to pay.
 Many centers charge over $100.
 So, do not wait too long.
 Do not donate blood or do therapeutic phlebotomies more frequently than every three months, because that has been shown to decrease iron levels and ferritin, which may make you fatigued.
 So, if you are by any chance one of those unlucky men that really produces a lot of red blood cells, you may have your doctor check your iron or ferritin after you donate blood.
 If they are low, you can take an iron supplement for a few weeks until it's normalized.

-Inject testosterone using easier methods: Subcutaneous or shallow IM.
+Inject testosterone using easier methods: subcutaneous or shallow IM.

 Never cycle testosterone on and off.